Your journey to a stronger heart starts with knowing your risks, conversations with your doctor and preventative screenings.

 Each patient in our Cardiopulmonary Rehabilitation Program receives individualized treatment plans that combine monitored exercise with education, support, counseling and positive behavior change.
 Plans are developed in collaboration with your physician, our expert cardiology team and your (the patient’s) input.

 During rehab, our team monitors vital signs, symptoms and exercise responses to ensure patient activity is appropriate.
-Our program also provides patients:
+Our program also provides patients with:

 The American Heart Association promotes key measures for improving and maintaining cardiovascular health.
 Better cardiovascular health helps lower the risk for heart disease, stroke and other major health problems.
 The health factors and health behaviors include:

 Mercer Health’s Cardiac Rehabilitation program is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
-This certification is recognition of our commitment to improving the quality of life of patients by enhancing our standards of care.
+This certification recognizes our commitment to improving the quality of life of patients by enhancing our standards of care.

 To earn accreditation, we had to adhere to the highest standards and guidelines developed and published by a group of professional societies in the field.

-AACVPR certified programs are leaders in cardiac and pulmonary rehabilitation by offering the most advanced practices available and have proven track records of high-quality patient care.
+AACVPR certified programs are leaders in cardiac and pulmonary rehabilitation, offering the most advanced practices available and having proven track records of high-quality patient care.

 Our staff is here to help and answer your questions!
 You can also contact your doctor to find out if Cardiac or Pulmonary Rehabilitation is right for you.